ketgo/osdev/myos/arch/i386/include/README.md

-## NOTE:
+## Note:

-This folder contains header files for i386 arch implementation.
-Please do **not** include these headers in the non-arch specific kernel code.
+This folder contains all arch specific header files.